-Editor's Note: This is an excerpt from an article originally published by American Greatness on January 11, 2022, and is crossposted here with permission.
+Editor's Note: This article was originally published by American Greatness on January 11, 2022, and is crossposted here with permission.

 For the wasteful and wrongheaded use of taxpayer dollars, look no further than the Biden Administration’s plans for Title IX, the federal law banning sex discrimination in federally funded schools and now used to address sexual harassment on campus.

 Last month, Catherine Lhamon, the Education Department’s assistant secretary for the Office for Civil Rights (OCR), which administers Title IX, announced her plans to start the formal rule-making process to amend Title IX regulations.
 Lhamon is well known in policy circles, having served in this same role under President Obama when she oversaw “campus kangaroo courts” or college Title IX tribunals where anyone accused of sexual harassment was presumed guilty and often expelled or suspended based on a mere complaint.